 Information for Schools

-For up to date information on school closures related to COVID 19, visit: Ministry of Education Website.
+For more information on school closures related to COVID-19, visit: Ministry of Education Website.

 For more information on this and other topics visit the Educators – Infections, Illnesses and Diseases section of our website.